WazaAbdulkadir/image_decode/Notes.md

   + uint8() ile cast edip kaydettiğim için negatif sayılar büyük piksel değerlerine dönüşmüş olabilir.

   + denemek için - sayıları 0 a; 255 ten büyük sayıları 255 e çeken bir for loop ekleyebilirim.
 Ya da direk 0-255 arasına map ederim değerleri.

+- Bir makaleden: "Any value that ends up being greater than 255 is set to 255 and all negative values are set to 0.
+This is done sinceall the pixel values must be in the range of 0 to 255 coming from the IDCT and due to rounding and quantization, some values fromthe IDCT can be out ofthose ranges."

+- 0-255 arasına map eden for loopları yazdım.
+Son bloktaki problemin nerede olduğunu keşfettim.